aquasecurity/trivy/docs/docs/attestation/sbom.md

 [Cosign](https://github.com/sigstore/cosign) supports generating and verifying [in-toto attestations](https://github.com/in-toto/attestation).
 This tool enables you to sign and verify SBOM attestation.

+!!! warning
+    In the following examples, the `cosign` command will write an attestation to a target OCI registry, so you must have permission to write.
+    If you want to avoid writing an OCI registry and only want to see an attestation, add the `--no-upload` option to the `cosign` command.
 ## Sign with a local key pair

+Cosign can generate key pairs and use them for signing and verification.
+Read more about [how to generate key pairs](https://docs.sigstore.dev/cosign/key-generation).

 In the following example, Trivy generates an SBOM in the spdx format, and then Cosign attaches an attestation of the SBOM to a container image with a local key pair.